rh-telco-tigers/cnv-demos/examples/advanced-networking/README.md

 ```

 You OpenShift cluster is now configured with a bridge connection to your layer-2 network and a connection can be made within the demovms project.
 Let's see how we can use this.

+Note: In addition to bridge interface, you can configure the cluster nodes' network with other interfaces like Ethernet, Bond, VLAN, etc. using the NodeNetworkConfigurationPolicy manifest.

+An example of creating a bond interface connecting two node network interfaces, which in turn is attached to a bridge interface is given in examples/advanced-networking/bondNetworkConfigPolicy.yml.
+You would need two or more additional network interface cards on the nodes for creating such a configuration.
+Make sure to update the device names of the network interface cards in the yaml.

 ## Connecting a VM to your bridge network